 So if you are a Christian you are a servant and friend of God and this story is directed to you!

 Day 3- Stewardship is a concept of being a manager of someone else's property.
 When the Lord left the earth he entrusted the earth and all that is in it to those of us in relationship with Him.
-We do not look after our own time, our money, or family members or business.
+We do not look after our own time, our money, family members, or business.
 ALL of it belongs to Him!
-We manage HIS time, His money, His family and His business.
+We manage HIS time, His money, His family, and His business.

 Psalm 24:1 / Psalm 50:10 / Haggai 2:8 / 1 Corinthians 10:26

-Even our own self does not belong to us!
+Even our own body does not belong to us!

 1 Corinthians 6:19-20